D-Cysteine/nesql-exporter/README.md

 * BetterQuesting quests
 * Thaumcraft aspects for items

-For GTNH, the exported database file is ~500 MB, and the export process takes my computer ~1 hour.
+For GTNH, the exported database file is ~650 MB, and the export process takes my computer ~75 min.
 There are ~227k exported images, which take up a total of ~170 MB raw; more on disk due to file overhead.

 ### Instructions